rodolfoocampo/StrategyPlanner/README.md

 strategyPlanner(label_grid, invasive_number_label, cost_grid, benefit_grid, max_cost, n_patches)
 ```

-**Parameters** 2D numpy array
+**Parameters**

         label_grid: 2D numpy array of integers
             This is the infestation data.
 It needs to be a 2d array where each cell is an observation with a label attached.
 The array must contain a number in each position.
 Each different number represents a different label.
 In Healthy Country AI, each entry in the array represents a 5x5m photo with a numeric label representing the following labels.
+Ideally, set up up so that this can capture a cardinality in infestation density.
+Negatives denotes parts that are not part of the map but were included for symmetry, usually in the outskirts.
+            - 'Negative' = 0
              - 'water' = 1
              - 'water lillies' = 2
              - 'bare ground' = 3